 - Emory University and Emory Healthcare participate in the Atlanta Better Buildings Challenge, a national competition to reduce energy and water consumption by 20 percent by 2020.
 Each year, Emory buildings are recognized as Top Performers.

 - A temperature control policy and weekend, evening, and holiday building shutdowns decrease energy consumed to heat and cool Emory’s buildings, which are Emory’s largest stationary source of energy use.

-- Every October, all buildings on campus compete in the annual Energy Competition to reduce the most energy throughout the month.
+- Emory’s annual Energy Competition awards buildings that reduce the most energy throughout the month.